 How to make an appointment to see the Doctor

 In most cases you will be offered an appointment on the day you contact us.
-Sometimes when we are very busy and the appointments are gone for that day you will be offered the next available appointment, very rarely in 2 days.
-You may consult any doctor, if you wish to see a specific doctor our receptionists will tell you when they are on duty, if it is an ongoing problem you should try and see the same Doctor.
+Sometimes when we are very busy and the appointments are gone for that day you will be offered the next available appointment.
+You may consult any doctor, if you wish to see a specific doctor our receptionists will tell you when they are on duty.
 If you feel you need an appointment on the day you make the booking please call as soon as the lines open at 08:20am and do not leave it until midday as there could be fewer appointment times available.

 We also have a number of appointments in all surgeries on Tuesday to Friday which can be booked more than 48 hours in advance with the Doctor of your choice – these appointments are known as pre-bookables.
 We now offer Open Access Clinics on a Thursday and Friday at Crowle Surgery.